 We are glad you are here!
-Unlock your potential and transform your struggles into opportunities!
-Reach your goals through partnering with us.
+Partner with us to unlock your potential, transform your struggles into opportunities, and reach your goals.

-The Midwest Institute & Center is a premier counseling, coaching and therapy practice located in Elmhurst, IL, serving Chicago’s West suburban communities.
+Elmhurst Counseling is a premier therapy, counseling, and coaching practice located in Elmhurst, IL, serving Chicago’s west suburban communities.
 Our mission is to create long lasting relationships with clients to help you transform and grow your potential.

-We are independent practitioners providing assessment, counseling, consultation and therapy services to adults, children, families, and organizations who are interested in optimizing health, development, careers, and overall well-being.
+We are independent practitioners providing assessment, therapy, counseling, and consultation services to adults, children, families, and organizations who are interested in optimizing health, development, careers, and overall well-being.

 Our training in psychology, human development, family, and team dynamics allows us to provide you with personal guidance, tools, and expertise to advance yourself, your child’s growth, your relationships and career.